by Amanda B. Reed-Maldonado, MD, and James F. Smith, MD, MS

 If you’ve been diagnosed with cancer and are concerned about preserving your fertility, talk to your doctor right away.
 Write down any questions that you have and bring them with you to your appointment.
 To increase your chances of fathering a child after cancer, it’s best to discuss your fertility preservation options before starting treatment.
 Consider getting a referral to a reproductive urologist, even if you aren’t sure about having a family in the future.
 This will leave all your options open after you finish treatment.

 Dr. Amanda Reed-Maldonado (photo unavailable) is a clinical fellow in the Department of Urology at the University of California San Francisco.

-Dr. James Smith (right) is associate professor of Urology; Obstetrics, Gynecology, and Reproductive Sciences; and Health Policy, as well as the director of Male Reproductive Health, at UCSF in San Francisco, CA.
+Dr. James Smith (left) is associate professor of Urology; Obstetrics, Gynecology, and Reproductive Sciences; and Health Policy, as well as the director of Male Reproductive Health, at UCSF in San Francisco, CA.

 This article was published in Coping® with Cancer magazine, July/August 2017.